 Some of these limitations may be addressed through future extensions, but Launch is already a drastic improvement to DTM.

-While DTM is still a great tool, Adobe has provided a very competitive tag management system which stands out due to its advanced features, extensibility, clean UI, and the low price point.
+While DTM is still a great tool, Adobe has provided a very competitive tag management system which stands out due to its advanced features, extensibility, clean UI, and a low price point.